 Jackson Heights Subdivision

-Habitat purchased property in this Housing Assistance Corporation community and constructed homes alongside 7 families.
+Habitat purchased this Hendersonville property from Housing Assistance Corporation and constructed homes alongside 7 families.

 Green Meadows Subdivision

-Habitat purchased property in this Housing Assistance Corporation community and constructed 14 homes in partnership with families who now pay an affordable mortgage.
+Habitat purchased this Hendersonville property from Housing Assistance Corporation and constructed 14 homes in partnership with families who now pay an affordable mortgage.